2021 PEAKS Assessment

 March 29 - April 30, 2021

-Contact your school for grade/class test schedules.The Performance Evaluation for Alaska’s Schools (PEAKS) and the Alaska Science Assessment are statewide summative assessments that encompass English language arts (ELA), mathematics, and science.
+Contact your school for grade/class test schedules.The Performance Evaluation for Alaska’s Schools (PEAKS) is a statewide summative assessment that encompass English language arts (ELA), mathematics, and science.
 PEAKS math and ELA tests are administered to students in grades 3-9, and assesses students' understanding of the Alaska ELA & Mathematics Standards adopted in 2012.
 The PEAKS sciece test is admininstered to students in grades 5, 8, and 10 and measures their understanding of the Alaska Science Standards adopted in 2019.
 (Starting in spring 2021, the science assessment will no longer be administered to students in grade 4.)Parents have the right to make educational decisions for their child, including whether to participate in statewide testing.
 Please check with your school principal for more information.

 In the spring of 2019, Alaska's students took the Performance Evaluation of Alaska's Schools (PEAKS).
 It assessed 3rd-9th grade students in English language arts and math.
 Students in grades 4, 8, and 10 also took the Alaska Science Asssessment.